JuliaLang/julia/doc/stdlib/constants.rst

    ..
 Docstring generated from Julia source

    The C null pointer constant, sometimes used when calling external code.

-.. variable:: CPU_CORES

-   ..
-Docstring generated from Julia source

-   The number of CPU cores in the system.

-.. variable:: WORD_SIZE

-   ..
-Docstring generated from Julia source

-   Standard word size on the current machine, in bits.

 .. variable:: VERSION